Brayden-L/Brayden-L.github.io/_posts/2023-01-12-Giza Retrospective.md

 Alternatively to go from a sign or letter mix grade to a letter grade, you need to assign it up or down.
 This provides resolution at the expense of inaccuracy.
 I thought about allowing the user to manually assign these values based on their opinion, but that seemed like a lot of work to ask of a user.
 Additionally, if they had not yet climbed it, how could they know?
 I settled on allowing the user to make their own choice on which scale to use, and how to round.
 I prefer the letter system and a randomized equal sampling of rounding up and down as it provides a fair inaccuracy and the best resolution.

-The same choice must be used for boulder V-grades, but it a choice between a flat no-sign system and one with "+"s and "-"s.
+The same choice must be used for boulder V-grades, but it is a choice between a flat no-sign system and one with "+"s and "-"s.

 Consider the following grade conversion chart, and imagine that this does not even consider the subtler variants!